Frequently Asked Questions

 Q: Am I ready to play in a Portland Chess Club tournament?

 A: We recommend that players be above the very beginning level (knowing a little more than just how the pieces move) and know how to notate before playing in a PCC tournament.
 We also recommend scholastic players be comfortable playing in a serious tournament and against adults.
-For players who meet this prerequisites, the Quad 45 is an excellent way to get introduced to the club and PCC tournament play.
+For players who meet this prerequisites, the Sunday Quads is an excellent way to get introduced to the club and PCC tournament play.
 This tournament groups the participants into sections based on rating, often allowing players to compete against others who are at a similar level.
 It gives free entry to players who are unrated in US Chess so they only have to pay for US Chess membership.
 It’s also a tournament that doesn’t last all day.
 For the very beginning scholastic players, we recommend they check out many of the scholastic links given below.

 Q: What is the strength of the players who attend the casual chess?